2008 Bowman Scholars

 - Title: Room Temperature Ionic Liquids as Novel Sorbants for Submarine Atmosphere Purification

-- Advisor: Associate Professor Paul C. Trulove - Chemistry Department , Associate Professor Paul T. Mikulski - Physics Department , Associate Professor Joseph J. Urban - Chemistry Department
+- Advisors: Associate Professor Paul C. Trulove - Chemistry Department, Associate Professor Paul T. Mikulski - Physics Department, Associate Professor Joseph J. Urban - Chemistry Department

 Room Temperature Ionic Liquids as Novel Sorbants for Submarine Atmosphere Purification